 Contains examples of:

-- The ultimate example: Sir Matthew Pinsent (knighted for Olympic prowess) turns out to be descended from God.
+- Sir Matthew Pinsent (knighted for Olympic prowess) turns out to be descended from God.
 (By extension, so is everyone else who can trace their tree back to Edward the Confessor, but it's Pinsent they show actual proof to.)

-- And comedian Alexander Armstrong manages to trace his family line all the way back to William the Conqueror.
+- Comedian Alexander Armstrong manages to trace his family line back to William the Conqueror.
+As does Frank Gardner.